Borderline Personality Disorder

 - BPD can be caused by living in a disruptive environment with unstable family support.

-- People often seek medical help after attempting self-harm including cutting, self-mutilation, and suicide.
+- People often seek medical help after attempting self-harm including cutting, hair pulling, self-mutilation, and suicide.

 - People with BPD generally do very well with medical and cognitive therapy treatment.